Albuquerque Moving Guide: Los Lunas

 » » » » » » » » RECOMMENDED RESOURCE: Albuquerque Moving Guide: Belén « « « « « « « «

 When we first moved to Los Lunas, I thought it was a Walmart and a gas station.
-I had never even explored before making an offer on a house.
+I had never even explored the area before making an offer on a house.
 (But I do not recommend this method of home buying).
-However, I was most pleasantly surprised when I found out there were multiple grocery stores and retail stores like Ross, Rue 21, clothing boutiques, Big 5 Sporting Goods, Home Depot, Lowes, and lots of awesome antique stores.
+However, I was pleasantly surprised when I found out there were multiple grocery stores and retail stores like Ross, Rue 21, clothing boutiques, Big 5 Sporting Goods, Home Depot, Lowes, and lots of awesome antique stores.

 General Info

-There is pretty much any property style you could want here from apartments to large acreage agricultural land.
+There is pretty much any property style you could want here, from apartments to large acreage agricultural land.
 (These are typically at a lower price point for comparable properties in Albuquerque and Rio Rancho).
 Los Lunas is on the upswing and growing exponentially with new jobs and land development.

-Albuquerque Moving Guide: Los LunasParks, Recreation, and Family Fun
+Parks, Recreation, and Family Fun

 We have some amazing parks, but my favorite is Daniel Fernandez Park with a free splash pad all summer long!
 You can also explore Cerro de Tome, River Park, or hike the ruins at Salina Pueblo Missions.
 Have a picnic lunch there.
 Then make your way back to town and eat at one of the many local family-run restaurants with true New Mexican flare.
 (Weekly karaoke and live music are easy to find.)
-For dessert, there are small local bakeries like Manny’s to grab a green chile apple fritter or paleta bars to cool off on hot summer days.
-There is even the coziest and cutest European cafe called Europa that is worth the drive to Los Lunas by itself!

 If you are looking for indoor activities, the local Library on Main Street has a great children’s program.
 They also have adult activities like coloring, book clubs, and paint nights for some mommy time.
 There is an amazing studio for painting, jewelry-making, kids classes, acrylic-pour, woodcarving, leather working, and crocheting.
 Heritage Museum on Main Street is always interesting.
 And my favorite part of Los Lunas is all the farms with produce and animals.
 There are local fairs, weekly growers markets, events, and apple orchards nearby.
 Los Lunas even has its own drive-in movie theater!